 Kate Middleton is still not having twin girls, despite continued erroneous claims.
 Gossip Cop can once again bust the rumors and confirm the Duchess of Cambridge is pregnant with just one baby.

 Last October, Life & Style falsely announced Middleton was having twins and the babies were identical girls.
 Gossip Cop immediately busted the cover story upon confirming with Kensington Palace that the assertions were untrue.
 Then in December, OK! outright lied when it published a cover claiming the palace confirmed Middleton was expecting twin girls.
 Kensington Palace confirmed no such thing.
-On the contrary, Gossip Cop was again told Middleton is carrying just one child.
+On the contrary, Gossip Cop was again told Middleton is carrying just one child, as per the royal’s Twitter announcement.

 Now that brings us to New Idea, which is blaring on its cover, “Kate & Wills: Our Big Secret Is Out!
 It’s Twins Girls!”
 Of course, the royal couple never made any such announcement, nor did they share “why we’ve kept it quiet until now,” despite that purported quote appearing on the front of the issue.
 Those phrasings were purposefully chosen to mislead consumers and deceive readers into thinking the accompanying story contains official news.
 It does not.